Birmingham Register Office - Registering a Death

 When someone dies you need to register his or her death at the Register Office in the area where the death took place.
 The death should be registered within five days of when it took place, unless the death has been referred to the Coroner.

 We apologise as our phone line is very busy and some customers are having difficulties getting through.
-As an alternative you can fill in the contact form at the bottom of this page, and we will call you back.
+You can fill in the contact form at the bottom of this page, and we will call you back to arrange a suitable appointment for you.

 Frequently Asked Questions